 - Water the plant well.

-Tips For Butterfly Bush Care
+Tips for Caring For The Butterfly Bush

-These happy, fast-growing flowering shrubs with beautiful flower spikes need little to no care, but keep a few things in mind while waiting for those butterflies and hummingbirds to show up.
+These happy, fast-growing flowering shrubs with beautiful flower spikes need little to no care but keep a few things in mind while waiting for those butterflies and hummingbirds to show up.